isabella232/sign-integrations.en/help/workday/install.md

 1. Log in to the new user’s email.
 2. Find the “Welcome to Adobe Sign” email.
-3. Click where it says **Click here to set your password**.
+3. Click where it says **[!UICONTROL Click here to set your password]**.
 4. Set the password.

-Once you verify the email address, the status of the user changes from "CREATED" to "ACTIVE".
+Once you verify the email address, the status of the user changes from [!UICONTROL CREATED] to [!UICONTROL ACTIVE].

 ![Image of the new activated user](images/actived-users-575.png)

 ### Define the authenticating user {#define-the-authenticating-user}

-To promote the new user in the Workday group:
+To promote the new user in the [!DNT Workday] group:

-1. Navigate to the *Users* page (if not already there).
+1. Navigate to the [!UICONTROL Users] page (if not already there).
-2. Double-click the user in the Workday group.
+2. Double-click the user in the [!DNT Workday] group.

-    This opens an *Edit* page for the user permissions.
+    This opens an [!UICONTROL Edit] page for the user permissions.

-3. Check the **Group Admin**.
+3. Check the **[!UICONTROL Group Admin]**.
-4. Click **Save**.
+4. Click **[!UICONTROL Save]**.

 ![](images/user-permissions-edit1-575.png)

-## Configure the Workday tenant {#configure-workday}
+## Configure the [!DNT Workday] tenant {#configure-workday}

-To complete the connection between the Workday tenant and Adobe Sign, we need to establish a trusted relationship between the services.
-Once done, we can add a Review Document step that enables the signature process through Adobe Sign.
+To complete the connection between the [!DNT Workday] tenant and Adobe Sign, we need to establish a trusted relationship between the services.
+Once done, we can add a Review Document Step that enables the signature process through Adobe Sign.

 >[!NOTE]
 >
->Adobe Sign is branded as Adobe Document Cloud throughout the Workday environment.
+>Adobe Sign is branded as Adobe Document Cloud throughout the [!DNT Workday] environment.

 To establish the trusted relationship:

-1. Log in to Workday as an account administrator.
+1. Log in to [!DNT Workday] as an account administrator.
-1. Search for Edit Tenant Setup - Business Processes.

-    It loads the *Edit Tenant Setup - Business Processes* page.
+1. Open the **[!UICONTROL Edit Tenant Setup - Business Processes]** page.

-1. Locate the eSignature Configuration section:
+1. Locate the [!UICONTROL eSignature Configuration] section:

     ![](images/esignature_configurations.png)

-1. Click **Authenticate with Adobe**.
+1. Click **[!UICONTROL Authenticate with Adobe]**.

     This starts the OAuth2.0 authentication sequence.